ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/04-qc-fastq-trimming-tijs.md

 ~~~
 {: .bash}

-When doing the fastqc only input files needed to be specified.
-In this case both the input and a matching output filenames need to be given.
+The trimming and quality filtering will be done with trimmomatic.
-this can be done with the help of 'basename'
+In the programm the following arguments can be used.

 | step   | meaning |
 | ------- | ---------- |